Tom Robertson Therapy

 These models can be adapted and internalised by everyone to improve their personal and professional effectiveness.

-The underlying science is that by adapting and learning these models we change our neurolgy, our language patterns and the mental programmes that run us.
+The underlying science is that by adapting and learning these models we change our neurolgy, our language patterns, and the mental programmes that run us.

 'Neuro' refers to our nervous system or the mental pathways our five senses take, which allow us to see, hear, feel, taste and smell.
 We experience the world through these senses, physically and mentally, establishing the close bond between mind and body.
 When we change our neurology we change our experience of life including our behaviours and emotions.
 Think of biting into a juicy lemon.
 What do you see, feel and taste?
 Now think of biting into your favourite chocolate.
 What do your senses experience now?

 'Linguistic' refers to how we use language to express ourselves, as well as how our internal language" of movement and gestures reveals our states, thinking styles and more.
 Words and expressions can mean different things to different people resulting in different emotions and behaviours to their reactions.
-For example the word 'snow' might generate a feeling of 'winter depression' in one person, while in another it might mean fun and excitement (from skiing).
+For example the word 'snow' might generate a feeling of 'winter depression' in one person, while in another it might mean fun and excitement from skiing.

 To bring about change in our lives, we move from a current state to a future (desired state).
 The current state will have specific behaviours, thoughts and feelings associated with it.
 The future state will have a different set of behaviours, thoughts and feelings.
 To make the transition from the current state to the desired state we must be motivated.
 That is, we must convince ourselves that the desired state is worth pursuing and achievable.
 Once we make the decision we need resources to make the journey.
 NLP provides powerful tools and process for creating or harnessing internal resources to make that journey possible.
+For example, if we want to move from a state of stress and anxiety to one of peace and calm, we may need to create or harness resources of being in control and relaxation.

-Emotional Freedom Technique (EFT)
+Emotional Freedom Technique

 EFT has its roots going back 5000 years when the subtle energies of the body were first discovered and their meridians mapped by the Chinese, giving rise to Eastern health therapies.
 Acupuncture, like EFT owes its existence to the discovery of these subtle energies.